tamunoWoks/Statistics/estimation.md

 | **Asymptotically Unbiased** | Becomes accurate with large samples                       |

 ## Laplace Estimator (Laplace Smoothing)
 The **Laplace Estimator**, also known as **Laplace Smoothing**, is a technique used to adjust probability estimates in categorical data, especially when some categories have zero counts.
+The LaPlace Estimator adds a small constant (usually 1) to each count to avoid zero probabilities.